majid-paktinat/Online-Store/README.md

      * Create a button in `index.handlebars` that will submit the user input into the database.

+## Application Requirements

+* Used Node and Express server
+* Used MVC paradigm
+* Used MySQL database and own customized ORM
+* Deployed on Heroku

 #### Directory structure

 All the recommended files and directories from the steps above should look like the following structure: